anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-value-estimations/readme.md

 * Data should cover as many combinations of features as possible.
 * You should aim for at least 10x more data points than the number of features.
 * More data is almost always better (but not always necessary).
-* You should have data related similar to the dataset you're trying to predict.
+* You should have data related and similar to the dataset you're trying to predict.

 ## Features